-- Once you have stored your data from your digital device, insert the Memory StickTM (1) into the optional PC Card adapter (2). - 2 Push the Release button.
-The Release button pops out. - 3 Push the Release button once again.
-The PC Card comes out. - 4 Pull the PC Card out of the connector. - 5 Insert the PC Card adapter into the connector (3) on your computer (label facing up) and push it gently. - 6 The Memory StickTM is automatically detected by your system and appears in your My Computer window as a local drive, under the appropriate letter (depending on the configuration of your computer).
+- 1 Once you have stored your data from your digital device, insert the Memory StickTM (1) into the optional PC Card adapter (2). - Push the release button.
+The release button pops out. - Push the release button once again.
+The PC Card comes out. - 4 Pull the PC Card out of the connector. - Insert the PC Card adapter into the connector (3) on your computer (label facing up) and push it gently. - The Memory StickTM is automatically detected by your system and appears in your My Computer window as a local drive (which drive depends on the configuration of your computer).
 When your Memory StickTM is detected, the Safely Remove Hardware icon appears in the taskbar.

-I Hold the Memory StickTM with the arrow pointing in the correct direction when you insert it into the slot.
+!
+Hold the Memory StickTM with the arrow pointing in the correct direction when you insert it into the slot.
 To avoid damaging the computer or the Memory StickTM, do not force the Memory StickTM into the slot if it does not insert smoothly.